iamstace/DublinBikes/DUBLINBIKE_README.md

   <p align="center">
     This Python script automates the process of fetching real-time GeoJSON data for Dublin Bikes, publishing it as a Feature Layer on ArcGIS Online (AGOL), and integrating it into an interactive map for visualization.
 The script streamlines the entire workflow, from retrieving live bike location data to creating a dynamic map that showcases current bike availability across Dublin.
 This tool is ideal for monitoring Dublin's bike-sharing system and visualizing key data points on AGOL with ease.

-The markdown file with run through your environment setup, allowing you to pull and run/update the code as needed.
+The markdown file with run through your environment setup, allowing you to fork and run/update the code as needed.
     <br />
     <a href="https://github.com/iamstace/DublinBikes"><strong>Explore the docs »</strong></a>
     <br />